 What Are the Side Effects of This Medication?

 Your loved one may have several different prescriptions for a wide variety of medical conditions.
 While necessary, this can also be overwhelming to manage.
 Your loved one may not know or understand the risks of taking certain medications.
 Be sure to ask his or her doctor about any potential side effects that can cause lead to other problems.

 How Can a Chronic Condition Be Managed?

 If your loved one has a recurring condition requiring medical attention such as diabetes or hypertension, his or her illness must be carefully managed.
 It is important to learn as much about the condition as possible.
 You should ask doctor about your loved one’s most recent levels.
-This can help determine whether or not you or a Tampa caregiver should step in and assist with other responsibilities.
+This can help determine whether or not you or a Clearwater caregiver should step in and assist with other responsibilities.

 What Will Provide the Greatest Comfort?

 Sometimes physicians put more emphasis on the problem and not the inconvenience it causes.
 This is understandable because a doctor’s ultimate job is to promote health and save lives.
 However, it is your right to ask about anything that can make your loved one more comfortable.
 For example, a ramp may not correct limited physical mobility, but it can make the home much safer for your loved one.

 Many medical conditions affecting the elderlycan get worse with time.
 Caregivers and family members should be prepared for any reduction of abilities.
 The best way to address this possibility is to ask your loved one’s doctor about any signs on the horizon.
 The doctor can map out possible outcomes.